Chapter 2- Taken’s Theorm and Time Delayed Embedding#

 timedelayMI()#

-Function to calculate correct delay for estimating embedding dimension based on the first minima of the tau vs mutual information curve
+Function to calculate correct delay for estimating embedding dimension based on either the first minima of the tau vs mutual information curve or the polynomial fit of tau vs mutual information curve

 tau (double) – optimal amount of delay for which mutual information reaches its first minima(and global minima, in case first minima doesn’t exist)